Gip-Gip/pinv/README.md

 Note that the only supported output file type is SVG

 Once everything is filled out you can select the fill template button.

+#### Yank Entry Mode
+This mode is similar to add entry mode except all the fields are filled out with the fields of the selected entry, minus the key which must be provided.
+This is useful if you are adding a lot of similar items, like many different lengths of M3 screws for example.

 ### CLI